fogsignal/fogsignal/README.md

 ## About

-I am a Master’s student exploring offensive security, exploit development, reverse engineering, and malware analysis.
+I am a graduate cybersecurity student with a focus on reverse engineering, binary analysis, and exploit development.
+This GitHub serves as a technical portfolio documenting hands-on projects, research-oriented notes, and tooling.
-This repository serves as a portfolio of my projects and research, reflecting my interest in understanding systems by breaking and analyzing them.

 ---